On the large-scale geometry of graph braid groups via cubical structures: Graph 2 -braid groups and UP2(Gamma)

 \begin{remark} We do not know the exact classification of graphs satisfying condition (B).
 However, there are infinitely many graphs which are \(1\)-skeletons of polytopes and satisfying condition (B). \end{remark}

-The following examples illustrate that the classes in the \(UP_2\)-hierarchy are genuinely distinct.
-Each example isolates a specific geometric failure of the inclusion \(UP_2(\graf) \hookrightarrow UD_2(\graf)\), such as failure of local convexity, failure of \(\pi_1\)-injectivity, or failure of a free factor decomposition.
-Together they show that the hierarchy does not collapse.
+The following examples illustrate that, apart from the equality \(\graphs_{(4)}=\graphs_{(5)}\), the classes in the \(UP_2\)-hierarchy are genuinely distinct.
+Each example highlights a specific geometric obstruction to the inclusion \(UP_2(\graf) \hookrightarrow UD_2(\graf)\) satisfying stronger properties, such as local convexity, \(\pi_1\)-injectivity, or inducing a free factor decomposition.
+Taken together, these examples show that no further identifications occur in the hierarchy.